salmonwatersheds/population-indicators/spawner-surveys/output/README.md

-# NOTE: the followinf files have been produce for the Salmon Data Demise paper
+# NOTE: the following files have been produce for the Salmon Data Demise paper
 The different from the previous version)(2024-04-19) is that the 0s were NOT converted to NAs.

 - 1_NuSEDS_escapement_data_collated_2024-11-21.csv